Parking Mode & Power Magic Pro FAQs

 What is parking mode?

 Dash cams typically just turn on and off with the engine, automatically recording video while you drive.
 Dash cams can also be set up to stay on and keep recording even when the car is parked and the engine is off, thereby functioning as a surveillance camera system while you're away from your vehicle.
-This feature goes by a few names depending on the brand; BlackVue refers to this feature as “parking mode” while DOD Tech calls it “parking surveillance”.
+This feature goes by a few names depending on the brand; most brands like BlackVue refer to this feature as “parking mode” while some like Garmin call it “parking guard" or another term.

 How do you set up parking mode?